About Unified Data Classification

 To merge data classes, you need to use the latest UI.

 • The Unified Data Classification method is enabled by default for all new environments working on Edge starting from release 2024.02, and for all existing environments from 2024.07.
 It has replaced the old data classification via Edge and data classification via the Cloud Data Classification Platform.
 A migration process is available to migrate data from old data classification methods to the Unified Data Classification method.
-Unified Data Classification is the only supported data classification method.
+UDC is the only supported data classification method.

 • The Unified Data Classification method works via Edge and requires specific setup.